 Inductive reasoning vs deductive reasoning

 Inductive logic and deductive logic are different.
 Deductive reasoning requires you to look at the clauses and their outcomes.
 These are explored and discounted in both a positive and negative sense in order to arrive at the only possible outcome without contradicting the given premises.
 One such example of deductive reasoning is the Sudoku puzzle.
 On the other hand, inductive reasoning is open and analytic.
 It is about reaching a general conclusion given one's perception of patterns observed in specific events.
 Many real-life situations and conversations use inductive reasoning - this is one reason why they inductive psychometric tests are popular with employers.

 Below is part two of the above inductive reasoning video tutorial.

 How important is it to practice these tests?

-Taking a reasoning test for the first time can be quite intense, especially if you have not done a psychometric test befre, or been tested specifically for your inductive reasonings.
+Taking a reasoning test for the first time can be quite intense, especially if you have not done a psychometric test befre, or been tested specifically for your inductive reasoning.
 This intensity alone can be enough to hurt your score.
-Not only that, but repeated practice of reasoning tests will help familiarise yourself with particular methods and techniques helpful in tackling these tests.
+Not only that, but repeated practice of inductive reasoning tests will help familiarise yourself with particular methods and techniques helpful in tackling these tests.
 Even at minimumm, if you are able to try an inductive reasoning test you will almost certainly be better prepared for the next one you are going to take.
-And in this, when you come to take your reasoning tests for real, you will have a better chance at success.
-We strongly recommend you get in some practice before undertaking your any psychometric test.
+And in this, when you come to take your inductive reasoning tests for real, you will have a better chance at success.
+We strongly recommend you get in some practice before undertaking your any psychometric tests.